nliulab/HRnV-Calc/README.md

 - ECG PC -- ECG singal with peak positions (*.csv) saved by HRnV-Calc.

 #### Single/Batch Processing
 **Single File** lets users conduct HRV/HRnV analysis on one single input file at a time.
 This option supports [all data types](#data-type-and-formats).
-Once the data type is configured, users may click on the 'Open File/Folder' button to navigate and locate the input file.
+Once the data type is configured, users may click on the `Open File/Folder` button to navigate and locate the input file.
 Note that HRnV-Calc will only display files in supported formats for the specified data type.

 **Batch Files** allows users to conduct HRV/HRnV analyses on **multiple RRI input files** simultaneously.
 To conduct batch processing, all input RRI files have to be in the **same format** (either *.txt or *.mat) and saved under **the same directory**.
 Users may use 'Open File/Folder' button to navigate and locate the input directory, and HRnV-Calc will automatically analyze all supported files in the directory.
 HRnV-Calc includes three demo [RRI input files](./Demo_Data/Demo_RRI/) from the [Normal Sinus Rhythm RR Interval Database](https://physionet.org/content/nsr2db/1.0.0/) for users to try batch processing.